cedardevs/onestop/docs/development/internal-practices.md

 ## Git Workflow

   * `master` contains changes being prepped for a release, with tags marking each release.
 The master branch should be kept in a working state but represents the "bleeding edge" version of the project.
   * `release/[version]` contains the existing release paths.
 These only deviate from the release tagged on the master branch when hotfixes are required.
 A new release branch should be created for every major version.
-Minor releases can be merged into major version branch.
+Minor releases can be merged into their major version branch.
 Patches should also be merged to their respective branch, but follows a different work flow.
-Reference hotfix documentation for more information.
+Reference [Hotfix Strategy](/docs/development/hotfix-strategy.md) for more information.
   * temporary branches are used to work on features, until they are reviewed as a pull request and deleted.

 ### Versioning:
   * Ideally the current version indicates what release you're working toward, not what version you are on. [citation stackoverflow issue](https://softwareengineering.stackexchange.com/questions/166215/when-do-you-change-your-major-minor-patch-version-number).
 This is to avoid new artifacts from colliding with older artifacts built prior to the last tag.
-  * Always increment the minor version after a release.
-Ideally major versions are incremented when the breaking change is made, but we should also consider incrementing major version prior to any release to avoid breaking a release branch.
+  * To accomplish that, it is important we always increment the minor version after a release.
+  * It's difficult to know if the next release will be a new major version.
+Theoretically incrementing the major version should be done when the breaking change is introduced (e.g. dropping support for ES5).
+  * But that may not always happen when it should.
+For that reason it is important we review changes prior to cutting a release and determine if should increment the major version.
+It is important we avoid merging breaking changes to an existing release branch.
   * The patch version can be incremented after applying the fix.
-See hotfix documentation for patching.
+See [Hotfix Strategy](/docs/development/hotfix-strategy.md) documentation for patching.
-  * We find more here - https://semver.org/
+  * Find more on version best practices here - https://semver.org/

 ### Releases: Tags and Release Branches
 When all the features in master are ready for production, it is time to cut a release.
 A "release" is either a new major or minor version.
 For a patch, see the hotfix documentation.
 Follow these steps to publish a release: